Denis Štojs

 Denis Štojs (born 23 January 1978) is a Slovenian motorcycle speedway rider.

-Craeer
+Career

-Štojs was a member of Slovenia team at 2002 and 2003 Speedway World Cup.
-He started in Speedway Grand Prix as a wild card.
+Štojs was a member of the Slovenia team at the 2002 and 2003 Speedway World Cups.
+He started in the 2003 Speedway Grand Prix of Slovenia and 2016 Speedway Grand Prix of Slovenia as a wild card.

 He medalled five times at the Slovenian Individual Speedway Championship, always winning the bronze.